carolus4/carolus4.github.io/README.md

 # Posting Instructions

+## Title & Excerpt
+Keep these short to make the content skimmable.
+4-7 words for a title
+max 3 lines for the excerpt

 ## Header Images for Blog Posts

 For ease of rendering, header images displayed on the blog list page should follow these specifications: